 Aside from managing livestock and maintaining perishables, below-ambient heat exchangers are also required for enclosures and equipment that operate in extremely hot climates, such as the dessert.
 The ambient temperatures in such climates often exceed the maximum operating temperatures of most systems, making below-ambient cooling more than necessary.

 On a smaller (but often more powerful) scale, below-ambient heat exchanger technology is an essential component in much of today’s technological marvels.
 Cellphones, laptops, smart devices, and more rely on super-powerful but miniaturized electrical components.
 Because of their size, the power they generate can create high levels of excess heat, and protecting these components from overheating requires thermal management solutions that are just as small and powerful.

-To learn more about common applications for below-ambient heat exchangers, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn more about common applications for below-ambient heat exchangers, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.